near/NEPs/specs/Standards/NonFungibleToken/Payout.md

 Financial contracts MUST validate several invariants on the returned `Payout`:
 1. The returned `Payout` MUST be no longer than maximum length.
 Payouts of excessive length can become prohibitively gas-expensive.
+Financial contracts can specify the maximum length of payout the contract is willing to respect with the `max_len_payout` field on `nft_transfer_payout`.
 2. The balances MUST add up to less than or equal to the `balance` argument in `nft_transfer_payout`.
 If the balance adds up to less then the `balance` argument, the financial contract MAY claim the remainder for